Polestar: Performance optimisation

 Under the label Polestar Engineered, Polestar offers enhancements for Volvo cars which deliver upgraded performance.
 Examples are engine optimizations with retained warranty and unchanged fuel consumption and emissions.
 The engine optimization increases the power and torque output, varying depending on engine model.
 The response of the throttle can be modified and the character of the transmission is tweaked.

 In 2022, a special version of Polestar 2 was released as a Polestar Engineered product: the limited-production Polestar 2 BST edition 270, of which only 270 will exist.

 Finances

-As of December 2023, Polestar is a publicly traded company trading under the symbol PSNY on the Nasdaq stock exchange.
+Since December 2023, Polestar is a publicly traded company trading under the symbol PSNY on the Nasdaq stock exchange.